RevanthPosina/RevanthPosina/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a Software Developer
-- 🌱 I’m currently learning Data Science and Machine Learning concepts
+- 🌱 Learning Data Science and Machine Learning concepts
 - 👯 I’m looking to collaborate on Data Science projects
 - 🤔 I’m looking for help with pursuing my career as a Data Scientist
 - 💬 Ask me about Tech